logo

 “And you’re just robbing the guests?
 How do you cover your tracks, then?
 How come no one has smashed your stupid head yet?”

 The jerk sneered at me.
-His unhealthy-looking yellowish teeth disgusted me when the light from the window fell on them for a moment.
+His unhealthy-looking yellowish teeth disgusted me when the light from the window fell on for a second.

 “You can’t really ask me such a thing, bro!
 You can’t want me to tell you this.
 It’s my trade secret!”